Superclass and Subclass in Java

 In the Main class, we have created instances of both Car and Bicycle and showcase how inheritance allows the subclasses to access the attributes and methods of the superclass.
 This exhibits the reusability and extensibility features of inheritance in object-oriented programming.

-Suppose that superclass and subclass members have the same name.
-Can we access members of superclass in this case?
+Suppose that a superclass and a subclass members (variables or methods) have the same name.
+In this case:

-In this case, by default, only the members of subclass are accessible.
+By default, only the members of subclass are accessible.
+This is because Java gives priority to the subclass members.

-Let’s take an example program in which the names of instance variables and methods in superclass and subclass will be the same and see that we can access them or not?
+Let’s take an example in which the names of instance variable defined in both superclass and subclass will be the same and see that we can access them or not?

 package inheritance;